• Skip to main content

 • Fold in the chocolate chunks if desired and enjoy!

 • Bake the flour - If you prefer to bake the flour instead of using the microwave, that’s perfectly fine.
-Simply spread it on a baking sheet and bake at 350 degrees for 5 minutes.
+Simply spread it on a baking sheet and bake at 350 degrees Fahrenheit for 5 minutes.
 Allow to cool completely before adding it to the recipe.

 • Does it need an egg? - Since you’re not baking this batter, the egg isn’t necessary.
 It’s not safe to eat raw eggs anyway since you can get salmonella from them.